 International Student Services

-"Automatic Revalidation of Visa" (or, Neighboring Country Provision) allows nationals of most countries in valid F-1 student status to travel to Canada, Mexico, or the adjacent islands of the Caribbean (other than Cuba) for 30 days or less and re-enter the United States without a valid F-1/J-1 student visa.
+"Automatic Revalidation of Visa" (or, Neighboring Country Provision) allows nationals of most countries in valid F-1 and J-1 status to travel to Canada, Mexico, or the adjacent islands of the Caribbean (other than Cuba) for 30 days or less and re-enter the United States without a valid F-1/J-1 visa.
 This procedure is not available to nationals of Iraq, Cuba, Sudan, Iran, Libya, Syria, or North Korea.

-In order to take advantage of this benefit, if you still have a paper I-94, it is important that you do not surrender your I-94 when exiting the U.S. Make sure that you tell the CBP officer that you will be keeping your I-94 in order to re-enter the U.S. If you do not have a paper I-94, the inspector at the border will verify your I-94 electronically to revalidate your expired visa if you meet the conditions of automatic revalidation.
-Important notes:
+In order to take advantage of this benefit, the inspector at the border will verify your I-94 electronically to revalidate your expired visa if you meet the conditions of automatic revalidation.

 Looking for a Student Affairs, Diversity & Inclusion team member?
 All of our contact information is listed here.

 Compass Student Services is your one-stop-shop for the business of being a student.
 If you need help with your bill, ID card, financial aid, or registering for classes, Compass can help!

 Stay up-to-date on Champlain news, people, places, and events with The View.

 If you're looking for the cost of housing or meal plans, need help with your bill, ID card, financial aid, or registering for classes, you'll find answers here.